Hyundai Motor India

-Hyundai Motor India Ltd is a wholly owned subsidiary of the Hyundai Motor Company headquartered in South Korea.
-It is the second largest automobile manufacturer with 15% market share as of 2022 and US$5.5 billion turn-over in India.
+Hyundai Motor India Limited (HMIL) is the Indian subsidiary of the South Korean automobile manufacturer Hyundai Motor Company.
+It is the second largest car manufacturer in India by sales.

 History

 Hyundai Motor India Limited was formed on 6 May 1996 by the Hyundai Motor Company of South Korea.
 When Hyundai Motor Company entered the Indian automobile market in 1996 the Hyundai brand was almost unknown throughout India.
 During the entry of Hyundai in 1996, there were only five major automobile manufacturers in India, i.e. Maruti, Hindustan, Premier, Tata and Mahindra.
 Daewoo had entered the Indian automobile market with Cielo just three years back while Ford, Opel and Honda had entered less than a year back.

 For more than a decade till Hyundai arrived, Maruti Suzuki had a near monopoly over the passenger cars segment because Tata Motors and Mahindra & Mahindra were solely utility and commercial vehicle manufacturers, while Hindustan and Premier both built outdated and uncompetitive products.

 HMIL's first car, the Hyundai Santro was launched on 23 September 1998 and was a runaway success.
 Within a few months of its inception, HMIL became India's second-largest automobile manufacturer and the largest automobile exporter.
-Hyundai Motor India Limited (HMIL) is a wholly-owned subsidiary of Hyundai Motor Company (HMC), South Korea and is the largest passenger car exporter and the second largest car manufacturer in India.
+Hyundai Motor India Limited (HMIL) is a wholly owned subsidiary of Hyundai Motor Company (HMC), South Korea and is the second largest passenger car exporter and the second largest car manufacturer in India.

 Hyundai started the construction of the plant in the year 1996.
-December 10th 1996 the groundbreaking ceremony was done for Plant 1.
-Mr Yang Soo Kim was then the Managing Director of Hyundai Motor India.
+December 10, 1996 the groundbreaking ceremony was done for Plant 1.
+Mr Yang Soo Kim was then the managing director of Hyundai Motor India.

 The Indian counterpart leadership team was managed by Mr AP Gandhi, Mr BVR Subbu and Mr G.S.
 Ramesh.
 Mr AP Gandhi was the president for a few years of inception.
 Mr BVR Subbu was the marketing director responsible for dealer development and sales.
 He resigned from Hyundai Motor India in 2006.